Tuesday, October 14, 2008

 1st course: Two of us ordered the parmesen gnocchi.
 A good sized portion, absolutely delish!
 The other had the leek soup which was thick and smelled really good because of the truffle oil in it.

-pork tenderloin with sweet potato, red cabbage confit, and some berry sauce.
+2nd course: I had the pork tenderloin with sweet potato, red cabbage confit, and some berry sauce.
 The pork belly looked daunting at first but was so amazing with the red cabbage.
 My friend who's a vegeterian had the fettecine.
 It didn't look that great, but she said it was good and it definitely was a large platter!
 She took most of it home.

 3rd course: For dessert I had the coconut crunch - an wonderfully light dessert and perfect ending to a perfect eveing.